ryanstraits/ryanstraits.github.io/_posts/2018-04-29-part-1-a-grown-up-body.md

 ![](/assets/images/audrey-birth-smaller.jpg)

-For those without children: Basically, the birth of your first child is this unalterable, drastic upheaval in whatever form of a priority structure you once had.
+For those without children: basically, the birth of your first child is this unalterable, drastic upheaval in whatever form of a priority structure you once had.
 And one that you're pretty certain you'll never bounce back from.
 Up is down and down is less sleep.
 Oh, sleep.
 How you can't wait until they're asleep!
-(I'll talk more on this in future post).
+(I'll talk more on parenthood in future post).

 Over two years in, I'd like to say that my workout regimen has normalized since Audrey's birth, but that just isn't a reality: